reddit/devvit/devvit-docs/docs/capabilities/payments.md

 ![Order workflow diagram](../assets/payments_order_flow.jpg)

 Order processing happens in coordination with the frontend and backend of your application.
-From the frontend, you launch the payment flow by calling `createOrder` and `order.purchase()`.
+From the frontend, you launch the payment flow by creating a hook with `usePayments()` followed by `hook.purchase()` when you want to initiate the purchase.
 This triggers a native payment flow on each platform (web, iOS, Android).
 The native workflow works with the Reddit backend to process the order, and your app is called via the `fulfillOrder()` hook during this process.
 This gives your app the opportunity to acknowledge or reject the order.
 For example, for goods that have limited quantities, your app may not fulfill an order once the product is sold out and instead reject the order.

 ### Get your product details